 National Survey of Children with Special Health Care Needs

 The National Survey of Children with Special Health Care Needs (NS-CSHCN) was conducted three times between 2001 and 2010.
 It was designed to take a close look at the health and functional status of children with special health care needs in the U.S.—their physical, emotional and behavioral health, along with critical information on access to quality health care, care coordination of services, access to a medical home, transition services for youth, and the impact of chronic condition(s) on the child’s family.

-The Data Resource Center takes the results from the NS-CSHCN and makes them easily accessible to parents, researchers, community health providers and anyone interested in maternal and child health.
+The Data Resource Center makes results from the NS-CSHCN easily accessible to parents, researchers, community health providers and anyone interested in maternal and child health.
 Data on this site are for the nation and each of the 50 states plus the District of Columbia.
 State and national data can be further refined to assess differences by race/ethnicity, income, type of health insurance, and a variety of other important demographic and health status characteristics.
 Additional resources on how the survey was conducted can be found on the NS-CSHCN Resources for Data Analysis page.